Size ranking: 65th

 A small southern constellation invented by the Frenchman Nicolas Louis de Lacaille during his survey of the southern skies in 1751–52.
 Pyxis represents a magnetic compass as used by seamen.
 It is located near the stern of the ship Argo in the same area as the ship’s mast.
-For Lacaille’s original depiction of it under the French name la Boussole see here.
-Lacaille later Latinized it to Pixis Nautica on the second edition of his chart in 1763, a name that was subsequently shortened, with amended spelling, to just Pyxis.
+For Lacaille’s original depiction of it, published in 1756 under the French name la Boussole, see here.
+Lacaille Latinized it to Pixis Nautica (sic) on the second edition of his chart in 1763, a name that was subsequently shortened, with amended spelling, to just Pyxis.
 The brightest stars in Pyxis are of only fourth magnitude and there are no legends associated with it – indeed, the magnetic compass was completely unknown to the ancient Greeks.

-Pyxis hovers over the mast of Argo in the Uranographia of Johann Bode (1801).
+Pyxis hovers over the mast of Argo on Chart XVIII of the Uranographia of Johann Bode (1801).
 Curling around it is a Bode invention, the now-obsolete Lochium Funis, the log and line.

-In 1844 the English astronomer John Herschel proposed replacing Pyxis with a fourth subdivision of Argo which he called Malus, the mast (see Point 5 on this page).
+In 1844 the English astronomer John Herschel proposed returning these stars to Argo by replacing Pyxis with a fourth subdivision of the ship which he called Malus, the mast, in deference to Ptolemy’s original description (see Point 5 on this page).
 His countryman Francis Baily (of Baily’s beads fame) included Malus in his British Association Catalogue of 1845, but otherwise Malus was not widely adopted.

-In this same area of sky the German astronomer Johann Bode introduced another constellation, Lochium Funis, the Log and Line, now obsolete but shown coiling around Pyxis on Bode’s atlas, above.
+In this same area of sky the German astronomer Johann Bode introduced another constellation, Lochium Funis, the Log and Line, now obsolete but shown coiling around Pyxis on Bode’s Uranographia atlas of 1801, above.

 © Ian Ridpath.
 All rights reserved